Boots, Service Shoes, and Canvas Leggings

 Below are images of CCC men wearing what I believe to be trench shoes.
 All such identifications are tentative--the limited resolution in the available images rarely permits truly firm conclusions.

 Enrollees at Mount Rainier National Park, 1933-1935.
 Detail of footwear of boy looking down, second from left.
 Duck-billed rather than rounded toebox and thick sole are consistent with a trench boot instead of a service shoe.
-Note faint suggestion of a horizontal line on the heel counter running back from the Blucher ear--this would be consistent with an M1918 Pershing boot.
+Note faint suggestion of a horizontal line on the heel counter running back from the Blucher ear--this would be consistent with a 1918 Pershing boot.
 Mount Rainier National Park, 1933-1935.
 Source: National Park Service photograph by Natt N. Dodge: Negative Number 86-102.

 Oregon CCC camp boys, undated.
 Note the telltale glint of hobnails in the soles of the boot of the boy sitting cross-legged on log at center.
 The sharp difference in color between the hobnailed toe area and the smooth, nonhobnailed sole in front of the heel suggests a toe tap, which would be consistent with Victory trench shoes.
 Source: Oregon State University, Gerald W. Williams Collection, identifier gwilliams:481.